ovishesh/Winter-of-Xamarin/README.md

 # Winter of Xamarin Events in New Zeland #
 This guide will help you set up for the in-person events and will guide you through the basic installation of Visual Studio 2017 with all the tools and extentions neccessary for the event.

+More information about the events and competition - [http://aka.ms/winterofxamarin](http://aka.ms/winterofxamarin)

 ---

 <a name="Overview"></a>